missionpinball/mpf-docs/hardware/apc/index.rst

 machines.
 Uses the :doc:`LISY protocol </hardware/lisy/protocol>`.

-This is how APC generally works: https://www.youtube.com/watch?v=w4Po8OE5Zkw
+This is how APC generally works:

+.. youtube:: w4Po8OE5Zkw

 See `Arduino Pinball Controller Documentation <https://github.com/AmokSolderer/APC>`_ on github for details.